Evolution2626/Scouting2025/README.md

-# Scouting webapp for FIRST 2024 Crescendo
+# Scouting webapp for FIRST 2025 Reefscape